 Prone to rust

 Stovetop kettles can take a beating, particularly for those who have open-flame gas burners.
-But this simple stainless steel kettle from OXO is up to any task, and it comes at an affordable price.
-The item doesn't have many stand-out features—no temperature gauge, no finger-groove handle—but you can depend on it to up your coffee (or tea) game for years to come.
+But this simple stainless steel kettle from Coffee Gator is up to any task, and it comes at an affordable price.
+In addition to being durable and affordable, the stand-out features include a temperature gauge, finger-groove handle, and a precise, reliable spout that you can depend on to up your coffee or tea game for years to come.

 Holds enough water for most coffee makers